mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 </body>
 ```

-Three.js will draw into that canvas so we need to look it up.
+We will ask three.js to draw into that canvas so we need to look it up.

 ```html
 <script type="module">